HashDevRunner/gettingandcleaningdata_project/README.md

 Or in cmd line
 	`> Rscript run_analysis.R`

-Check for the output in the same directory `average_result.csv`.
+Check for the output in the same directory `average_result.txt`.

 ## Notes:
 - In running the script run_analysis.R, I assumine you installed R properly.